 - Finance: I have been (and am) a successful consultant, making six figures a year.
 I advise Fortune 500 companies on their Sarbanes-Oxley, audit, corporate governance and finance issues.
 I owned a large (for the area) home in the most expensive housing market in the US, New York City (and I am sure some Southern Californians could argue with that), although I picked up and moved the family to Florida in 2009 for the weather and the less expensive lifestyle.
-I am debt free and my wife and I have a sizable investment/retirement portfolio, pay cash for cars and other major expenses, and save money like there’s no tomorrow.
-We have an emergency fund built up for 6 months of my salary, and the final kicker is that we do all of this on limited income, since Bubelah is a stay-at-home mom and I am not a full-time employee – I’m a contract consultant for 10 years.
+I am consumer-debt free and my wife and I have a sizable investment/retirement portfolio, pay cash for cars and other major expenses, and save money like there’s no tomorrow.
+We have an emergency fund built up for 6 months of my salary, and the final kicker is that we did all of this for years on limited income, since Bubelah was a stay-at-home mom and I was not a full-time employee – I was a contract consultant for 10 years.
 In 2014 Bubelah started working as an accountant and bookkeeper with her own small business, and I took a job with a client as a director – simply because the time seemed right to give it a go at an executive job.

 - Diet: In 2000 I weighed 300+ pounds.
 Two years later, I lost approximately 100 pounds.
 Check this out: